20th TVyNovelas Awards

-The 20th TVyNovelas Awards, is an Academy of special awards to the best soap operas and TV shows.
+The 20th TVyNovelas Awards were an academy of special awards to the best soap operas and TV shows.
 The awards ceremony took place on July 4, 2002, in Mexico D.F.
-The ceremony was televised in Mexico by El canal de las estrellas.
+The ceremony was televised in Mexico by Canal de las Estrellas.

 Raúl Velasco, Ernesto Laguardia, Luis de la Corte and Gloria Calzada hosted the show.
 El manantial won 10 awards, the most for the evening, including Best Telenovela.
 Other winners Amigas y rivales and Salomé won 2 awards and Entre el amor y el odio and Sin pecado concebido won 1 each.